GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 This flow inserts a new time-off request into the HRIS.
 The request contains the following information:

 * Agent ID
-* A flag (true/false) to override the balance threshold
 * Earliest time-off request date
 * Latest time-off request date
 * Average amount of time-off minutes (hours) per time-off day